 Abstract

-The glycated haemoglobin fraction A1c (HbA1c) is widely used in the diagnosis and monitoring of diabetes mellitus.
-The Siemens DCA VantageTM point-of-care testing (POCT) instrument offers HbA1c results within a few minutes even far from a clinical laboratory.
-Several studies have examined its analytical performance, but great variation in reported performance is evident.
-Unfortunately, not much is known about effects of changing reagent LOT, different instruments and operator.
-We therefore compared the analytical performance of the DCA VantageTM with established routine methods (Tosoh G8/G11 HPLC) in a true clinical setting at two Danish hospitals.
+Objectives: The glycated haemoglobin fraction A1c (HbA1c) is widely used in the management of diabetes mellitus, and the Siemens DCA VantageTM point-of-care testing (POCT) instrument offers rapid HbA1c results even far from a clinical laboratory.
+However, the analytical performance has been questioned, and not much is known about effects of changing reagent lot, instrument and operator.
+We therefore compared the analytical performance of the DCA VantageTM with established routine methods (Tosoh G8/G11 ion exchange HPLC) in a true clinical setting at two Danish hospitals.

-We extracted all routine clinical HbA1c results incidentally drawn from the same patient within 48 hours (n=960 pairs) and evaluated the effect of POCT reagent LOT, operator and instrument.
+Methods: We extracted all routine clinical HbA1c results incidentally drawn from the same patient within 48 hours (n=960 pairs) and evaluated the effect of reagent lot, operator and instrument.
 We also performed a prospective method comparison in our diabetes out-patient clinic (n=97).

-We found a critical difference of DCA VantageTM results of >5 mmol/mol, and the analytical imprecision (CVA) was >3%.
-A relative bias of -2% was found relative to Tosoh G8, but not to Tosoh G11.
-Furthermore, the difference between laboratory and POCT results varied significantly between the POCT reagent LOTs and instruments used, whereas no effect of operator was observed.
+Results: The critical difference between two POCT results was 5.14–6.61 mmol/mol (0.47–0.55%), and the analytical imprecision of the DCA VantageTM (CVA) was >3%.
+Significant effect of reagent lot and inter-instrument differences were found, whereas no effect of operator was seen.

-In conclusion, the DCA VantageTM HbA1c analysis does not fulfil the prevailing analytical performance specifications.
-Considerable effect of reagent LOT and inter-instrument differences were observed.
-Importantly, clinicians should be aware of the limitations of the test, if used, to avoid revaluation of patient treatments based on measurement uncertainty.
+Conclusions: The DCA VantageTM HbA1c analysis does not fulfil the prevailing analytical performance specifications, but rigorous validation of new reagent lots and continuous recalibration of instruments may potentially improve the precision substantially.
+Our findings, therefore, clearly emphasize the necessity of a close collaboration between clinicians and laboratory professionals in the POCT field.
+Finally, POCT HbA1c results should always be interpreted together with other measures of glycaemic control to avoid revaluation of patient treatments based on measurement uncertainty.

 Keywords: